Lawrence S. Bloomberg Faculty of Nursing

 3. Formulate plans of care that support the patient and family toward ostomy self–care.

-4. Engage an inter-professional approach to maximize ostomy care independence.
+4. Engage an interprofessional approach to maximize ostomy care independence.

 5. Demonstrate leadership in ostomy management in your place of employment.